Inattentional blindness: Computer red cross experiment

 Another experiment was conducted by Steven Most, along with Daniel Simons, Christopher Chabris and Brian Scholl.
 Instead of a basketball game, they used stimuli presented by computer displays.
 In this experiment objects moved randomly on a computer screen.
 Participants were instructed to attend to the black objects and ignore the white, or vice versa.
 After several trials, a red cross unexpectedly appeared and traveled across the display, remaining on the computer screen for five seconds.
 The results of the experiment showed that even though the cross was distinctive from the black and white objects both in color and shape, about a third of participants missed it.
 They had found that people may be attentionally tuned to certain perceptual dimensions, such as brightness or shape.
 Inattentional blindness is most likely to occur if the unexpected stimuli presented resembles the environment.

 Clown on a unicycle

 One experiment displayed how cell phones contributed to inattentional blindness in basic tasks such as walking.
 The stimulus for this experiment was a brightly colored clown on a unicycle.
 The individuals participating in this experiment were divided into four sections.
 They were either talking on the phone, listening to a digital audio player, walking by themselves or walking in pairs.
 The study showed that individuals engaged in cell phone conversations were least likely to notice the clown.

+Social Inattentional Blindness

+One experiment investigated inattentional blindness in the work domain.
+Using virtual reality, participants were immersed in a group decision making environment and required to make a decision based on information shared by the other team members.
+During the experiment a team member repeated another team members idea and erroneously received credit for the idea, a case of idea stealing.
+Results showed that only 30% of participants noticed the incidence of idea stealing.
+This paper highlights the role that inattentional blindness plays in real-world social interactions and organizational behavior.